Gegenes pumilio - photo © K. Bormpoudaki

 30 species of the family Hesperiidae have been observed to fly in Greece.

-Approximately 3,750 of the 17,500 species of butterfly worldwide belong to this family (Encyclopedia of Biodiversity (Second Edition), 2013).
+Approximately 3,750 of the 17,500 butterfly species worldwide belong to this family (Encyclopedia of Biodiversity (Second Edition), 2013).

 Carcharodes alceae - photo © K. Bormpoudaki